 Form, Simplicity and Meaning

 This simplicity is deliberate.
 The lamp is not meant to compete with the flame.
 Ornament would distract from what matters.
-The vessel exists only to hold light.

 In this way, butter lamps offer a counterpoint to much of lighting history.
-Where chandeliers announce power, and modern fixtures declare style, these humble forms disappear into their purpose.
+Where chandeliers announce power and modern fixtures declare style, these humble forms disappear into their purpose.

 Ritual in Daily Life